Helena Lau, RN, MsPH

 - Thanh Nguyen, MD

 What Clinical Trials are we Currently Doing in Stroke?

 Boston Medical Center (BMC) is committed to furthering the evidence-based practice for cerebrovascular disease, developing protocols, and collaborating with other institutions for NIH-funded projects.
 BMC is a collaborating site in the NIH stroke trials network (NIH StrokeNet).
 StrokeNet is made up of 25 Regional Coordinating Centers (RCCs) and over 200 satellite sites.
 We are part of the local network called New England Regional Coordinating Center (NERCC).

 BMC is currently recruiting patients for the following clinical trials:

 A premier epidemiologic study.

 The Framingham Heart Study at Boston University is one of the world's most informative and longest running studies on cardiovascular disease.
 More than 3,000 articles based on the study's data have been published in peer-reviewed medical journals, including the New England Journal of Medicine, the Journal of the American Medical Association, Nature Genetics, Circulation, and the Lancet.
 The Framingham Heart Study has been a partnership between the National Heart, Lung, and Blood Institute and Boston University since 1971.
 Since its beginning in 1948, the Framingham Heart Study has been committed to identifying the common factors or characteristics that contribute to cardiovascular disease (CVD).
 Learn more.

 Participation in research is voluntary.
 Participation does not replace your regular health care.
 You will be provided with study information to help you and your family make this decision.
 There is no discrimination against patients who decide not to participate.
 The studies pay for all research-related procedures.

-For additional information, please contact the research coordinator:
+For additional information, please contact the research manager: